Approach for hazard identification

 • Guards

-In addition to numerical calculation results, Phast provides visual representation of the consequences, which are commonly reviewed during a process hazard analysis.
+In addition to numerical calculation results, the Phast software provides visual representation of the consequences, which are commonly reviewed during a process hazard analysis.
 The visualisation of results is crucial during workshops and Phast facilitates this by allowing for consequences results from release scenarios to be overlaid on satellite imagery or plot plans.
 This feature provides technical professionals with confidence when evaluating hazardous scenarios.

 Explore our software solution:

-Control your hazards by modelling discharge, dispersion, fires, explosions and toxic effects.
+Control your hazards by modelling discharge, dispersion, fires, explosions and toxic effects

 Discover other applications of our software: